SKU: article0032

 I could not agree with Peter more.
 While Peter’s list has a mix of fresh and shelf-stable items, it got me thinking about what’s in my essential pantry, and why.
 So, I decided to compile a list of my own, and share it with all of you.
 I call it Eliza’s Essential Pantry.
 It includes all the “basic” ingredients, mostly shelf stable, which I have in my pantry all the time, and also which I find I can no longer live (or cook) without.
 It’s not that I use all these ingredients in all my dishes all the time, but I do find that having them around makes cooking well much easier – especially those spontaneous meals that have to be pulled together at the very last minute.
 Also, with these ingredients in my pantry (or anyone else’s pantry, for that matter) I’m ready to rock’n roll at any time of the day or night - just like Peter.

 By the way, an abbreviated version of this list (see asterisks (*)) is usually sent ahead whenever we travel, provided we are staying in a house or an apartment and plan to cook.
-And, whatever we don’t use becomes a nice “Thank You” gift for our hosts when we depart - and a nice way for our presents to nicely linger after we depart.
+And, whatever we don’t use becomes a nice “Thank You” gift for our hosts when we depart - and a nice way for our presence to nicely linger after we leave and go elsewhere.
 The nice thing is that this list translates to just about any cuisine in any geographical location.
 All of these ingredients were selected, just as Peter’s were, for their ability to maximize FPC.
-It all goes along with my basic philosophy that when it come to cooking and eating: I would rather eat a little bit of something exceptional, than a lot of something mediocre.
-Although quality, fresh, local ingredients picked and purchased at the height of their season are key to putting out a quality meal, so is a well-stocked pantry filled with quality, non-fresh ingredients, like those listed below.
+It all goes along with my basic philosophy that, when it come to cooking and eating, I would rather eat a little bit of something exceptional, than a lot of something mediocre.
+Although quality, fresh/local ingredients picked and purchased at the height of their season are key to putting out a quality meal, so is a well-stocked pantry filled with flavorful non-fresh ingredients, like those listed below.
 Bon appetit!

 ELIZA’S ESSENTIAL PANTRY